 Reducing allergens in the home is an important task to keep the household breathing comfortably.
 An overabundance of allergens in the home can leave the family sneezing, itching, and coughing.
 Allergens can be anything from dust particles or mold all the way to dander from animals.
 There are a few easy ways to efficiently help reduce the allergens in your home.

 Keep Humidity Low In The Home

 A great environment for allergens to thrive in, especially mold, is a damp, cool environment.
-Keeping the humidity low in the home by the use of a dehumidifier, air conditioner and heating unit help make it hard for allergens to thrive.
+Keeping the humidity low in the home by the use of a dehumidifier, air conditioner, and heating unit helps make it hard for allergens to thrive.

 Keep Filters Clean

 One of the easiest ways to help rid the home of allergens is to keep all of the filters in the heating and air unit clean.
 Clean coils, heat exchangers, and filters help ensure the air the family is breathing in the home is as clean as possible.

 Allergens tend to accumulate in areas of the home such as drapes, upholstery, blinds, couches, and carpet.
 For items such as drapes, if it is possible to wash them, that is the best course of action.
 For items that can not be put in a washing machine such as blinds, couches, and carpets, it is imperative to keep these items clean by vacuuming frequently.

 Allergens can easily attach themselves to bedding.
 Washing all bedding, including sheets, blankets, and pillowcases, weekly helps cut back on the allergens that are dealt with while sleeping at night.
 The best way to launder the bedding is to soak it in warm water with detergent and then wash it in warm water.
 This helps rid the bedding of any allergies that might want to cling to it even after washing.